dawnmarieee/dawnmarieee/README.md

 - 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me... dawnmariedesigns100@gmail.com

 Hello!
-Check out my latest responsive webpage design in html, css, javascript all in one page.
+Check out my latest responsive webpage design in html, css, javascript available in desktop and mobile view all in one page.

 https://dawnmarieee.github.io/landing-page5/